learn-co-curriculum/react-hooks-redux-action-creators/README.md

 That would return the action `{ type: 'todos/add', payload: 'buy groceries' }`, which we then send to the dispatch function.

+## Conclusion

+In Redux, we update the store state by dispatching actions.
+An action is simply a JavaScript object that has a `type` property, and often a `payload`, which are used by our reducer to determine the next state.

+To simplify the process of dispatching actions, we can write **action creator** functions that return action objects.

 ## Resources